East Africa's new love affair with geothermal energy – DW – 01/26/2024

 Anna Mwangi, a geologist working at the majority government-owned utility company KenGen, explains the importance of fully testing the capacities of these boreholes before entering any further commitment:

 "Sometimes we're lucky, and we'll complete a boring project for only about $4 million (€3.7 million).
-But if we run into subterranean issues, the exploration bill could be as high as 7 or 8 million dollars," she told DW.
+But if we run into subterranean issues, the exploration bill could be as high as seven or eight million dollars," she told DW.

-There are currently 322 exploratory boreholes in Olkaria, each costing KenGen about $6 million to dig.
+There are currently 322 exploratory boreholes in Olkaria, each costing KenGen about $6 million to drill.

 Adding to the costs are the high health and safety requirements, because the pressurized water found in these boreholes can reach temperatures of up to several hundred degrees centigrade.